ellman12/Graphical-Photo-Organizer/README.md

 ## Using Graphical Photo Organizer
 GPO was designed to be fast, simple, and easy to use.
 What follows is a guide for your first time use.<br>
-1. In the first GroupBox, choose the folder you want to sort.
+1. In Setup, choose the folder you want to sort.
 2. Choose where sorted items will end up.
 3. Once you've done that, hit the begin button to start sorting.
 One important thing to note is you can quit sorting whenever you want; GPO moves each file individually as you sort so there's no need to "save" or "apply" or anything.